desec-io/desec-stack/docs/dns/domains.rst

 ``keys``
     :Access mode: read-only

-    Array with DNSSEC key information.
-Each entry contains ``DNSKEY`` and ``DS`` record contents (the latter being computed from the former).
-    For delegation of DNSSEC-secured domains,
-    the parent domain needs to publish these ``DS`` records.
+    Array with DNSSEC public key information.
+Each entry contains ``DNSKEY`` and ``DS`` record contents.
+For delegation of DNSSEC-secured domains, the parent domain needs to publish these ``DS`` records.
 (This usually involves telling your registrar/registry about those records, and they will publish them for you.)

     Notes:

-    - Keys are returned immediately after domain creation or when retrieving a specific domain.
-In contrast, when listing all domains, the keys field is omitted for performance reasons.
+    - Keys are returned immediately after domain creation, and when retrieving a specific domain.
+In contrast, when listing all domains, the ``keys`` field is omitted for performance reasons.

-    - ``DS`` values are the result of hashing the ``DNSKEY`` with various algorithms.
-We limit the set of hash algorithms according to best practice.
-Currently, we use algorithms 2 (SHA-256) and 4 (SHA-384).
+    - ``DS`` values are calculated for each applicable key by applying hash algorithms 2 (SHA-256) and 4 (SHA-384), respectively.
+      For keys not suitable for delegation (indicated by the first field containing an even number, such as ``256``), the ``ds`` field is ``[]``.
+      The selection of hash algorithms may change as best practices evolve.

 ``minimum_ttl``
     :Access mode: read-only